Think you’ve heard all the alien theories, well think again. There are several explanations for the lack of extraterrestrial evidence.

-There are many alien theories which try to explain the absence of alien lifeforms.
-There are other theories which state that they are already here and only a few of us can see them.
+There are many alien theories that try to explain the absence of alien lifeforms.
+There are other theories that state that they are already here and only a few of us can see them.
 Which theories are correct?

 Where are the extraterrestrials?